 HMRC is working with and encouraging all universities to raise awareness of scams and many have already begun taking action to warn their students of the risks.

-Often HMRC related email scams spoof the branding of GOV.UK and well known credit cards in attempt to look authentic.
+Often HMRC related email scams spoof the branding of and well known credit cards in attempt to look authentic.
 The recipient’s name and email address may be included several times within the email itself.

 Fraudulent emails and texts will regularly include links which take students to websites where their information can be stolen.